Get to know Slovenian wine - White grape varieties

 INDIGENOUS SLOVENIAN VARIETIES

-Has very high acidity and it is used for blends in Bizeljsko-Sremič and Dolenjska.
+Has very high acidity and is used for blends in Bizeljsko-Sremič and Dolenjska.
 In the later years is becoming popular as a premium blending component for sparkling wines by the producer Istenič.

 ZELEN (meaning green)